martibook/MartiBooks/books/network_routing_2nd_edition/chapter_3/routing_protocol_framework_and_principles.md

 ### Basic Vs Loop-free

+difference:
-distance ij: only option -> a feasible set update message: all(might include old ones) -> latest updated ones if distance missing(or unavailable): leave it -> active solicit from neighbors
+- distance ij: only option -> a feasible set
+- update message: all(might include old ones) -> latest updated ones
+- if distance missing(or unavailable): leave it -> active solicit from neighbors

 To summarize, it is possible to use a distance vector protocol framework and extend it for loop-free routing by using diffusing computations with coordinated updates.
 Like any protocols, it has limitations under certain conditions.